DuoStream/Duo/README.md

 5. Create a 1280x800@90Hz HDR-enabled instance for your Steam Deck OLED in Duo Manager with a minimum luminance of 0 nits, a full-frame maximum luminance of 1000 nits, and a maximum luminance of 1000 nits, then restart Duo.
 6. Start Moonlight on your Steam Deck OLED in game mode and pair it to your Duo instance by entering the pairing PIN via its Sunshine web admin panel.

-## Occasional HDR stream decoding issues on Steam Deck OLED
-Moonlight sometimes has issues decoding HDR-enabled streams on the Steam Deck OLED, which will result in a black screen.

-Should you run into this issue, reboot your Steam Deck OLED, and everything should be back in working order once again.

 # Known issues and workarounds

 ## HDR support requires a one-time post-install host system reboot to start functioning